RichardDooling/ArtBizLaw/Celebrity_Publicity/Celebrity_Publicity.md

 Although Ms. Hipsley was an entertainer (i.e., a public figure), the court found she was entitled to recover from the Playboy Club (but not from the magazine which published the Club's ad) for the unauthorized use of her photograph.
 However the court noted a difference in the damages recoverable in traditional right of privacy cases as opposed to right of publicity cases saying ([*Id*](http://scholar.google.com/scholar_case?case=7744604933524088722)):

 > Recognizing, as we do, the fundamental distinction between causes of action involving injury to feelings, sensibilities or reputation and those involving an appropriation of rights in the nature of property rights for commercial exploitation, it must necessarily follow that there is a fundamental distinction between the two classes of cases in the measure of damages to be applied.
 In the former class (which we take to include the intrusion, disclosure, and false light aspects of the privacy tort), general damages are recoverable without proof of special damages. [*Pavesich v.
 New England Life Ins.
 Co.,* supra](http://scholar.google.com/scholar_case?about=14399965817410541021).
-In the latter class, the measure of damages is the value of the use of the appropriated publicity.
+In the latter class, the measure of damages is the value of the use of the appropriated publicity.&hellip;

-In [*McQueen v.
-Wilson,*](http://scholar.google.com/scholar_case?case=1248459050824146235) reversed on other grounds, [224 Ga.
-420 (1968),](http://scholar.google.com/scholar_case?case=5659727933577637101) the Court of Appeals upheld the right of an actress, Butterfly McQueen, who appeared as "Prissie" in the movie *Gone With the Wind,* to recover for the unauthorized use of her photograph, saying: "Both before and since *Pavesich* it has been recognized that the appropriation of another's identity, picture, papers, name or signature without consent and for financial gain  might be a tort for which an action would lie. . . ."

 Thus, the courts in Georgia have recognized the rights of private citizens, [*Pavesich,* supra](http://scholar.google.com/scholar_case?about=14399965817410541021), as well as entertainers, *Cabaniss* and [*McQueen,* supra](http://scholar.google.com/scholar_case?case=1248459050824146235), not to have their names and photographs used for the financial gain of the user without their consent, where such use is not authorized as an exercise of freedom of the press.
 We know of no reason why a public figure prominent in religion and civil rights should be entitled to less protection than an exotic dancer or a movie actress.
 Therefore, we hold that the appropriation of another's name and likeness, whether such likeness be a photograph or sculpture, without consent and for the financial gain of the appropriator is a tort in Georgia, whether the person whose name and likeness is used is a private citizen, entertainer, or as here a public figure who is not a public official.